-How to get Bonded for a Cleaning Business?
+How to Get Bonded for a Cleaning Business?

-NFP Surety has been delivering cleaning business insurance and bonding solutions since 1984!
+NFP Surety has been delivering insurance and bonding solutions since 1984!
 ‘How to get bonded for a cleaning business’…its easy.
 Call us at (800) 863-3210.
-We appreciate the opportunity to show you how easy getting cleaning business insurance and bonding can be!

 Bonding Insurance for Cleaning Business

 It’s important to develop a fundamental understanding of what surety bonds are.
-Imagine that a surety bond is somewhat like insurance.
+Imagine that a bond is somewhat like insurance.
 It protects all parties involved when it comes to a service or services performed by a business for a recipient.
 It’s a way of telling the recipient that if anything goes wrong the recipient will be compensated and/or the problem will be fixed.
-Having a surety bond could help you to get more customers because there is a guarantee in place.
+Having a surety could help you to get more customers because there is a guarantee in place.
 This makes hiring a business that you are not familiar with less scary when they are bonded.
-A surety bond is a safety measure put in place to ensure that the recipient will get the services that were requested according to the guidelines of the contract.
+A surety is a safety measure put in place to ensure that the recipient will get the services that were requested according to the guidelines of the contract.
 NFP Surety only bonds with top-rated bonding carriers, such as Suretec Surety, Travelers Surety, Liberty Mutual Surety, and many more.
 Too many to list here.
-Contact us, and we’ll make sure you have proper bonding insurance for cleaning business!
+Contact us, and we’ll make sure you have proper bonding insurance for cleaning company!

-A Surety Bond Protects the Business Owner & the Client
+Cleaning Bonds Protects the Business Owner & the Client

 Many business owners don’t understand how to get bonded for a cleaning business.
 Plus, they don’t understand how a bond works.
-A surety bond not only protects your customer, it protects you too.
+Bonds not only protects your customer, it protects you too.
 In fact, it protects the business owner from any financial losses based upon poor financial decisions, damages, unethical decisions, or a failure to follow any applicable laws.
 Even someone who is starting their own cleaning business needs this.
 Even if you clean residential homes, it’s helpful to be able to legally guarantee your customers that none of their belongings will be taken and that you and your employees will perform all the cleaning tasks as agreed.
 Unfortunately, many newcomers in the cleaning business don’t know how to get bonded for a cleaning business.
-However, this is something that anyone who is serious about running a successful cleaning business should do.
+However, this is something that anyone who is serious about running a successful cleaning operation should do.

 What Does a House Cleaning Surety Bond Exclude?

-What is the Difference between a Bond and Insurance?
+What is the difference between a Bond and Insurance?

 A bond functions similarly to insurance but there are big differences.
 If you get a $10,000 bond to cover a commercial client and accidentally damage the carpet while cleaning it, the bond would pay for any damage to the carpet right away.
 You would have no deductibles to pay or premium to meet.
 However, you’d have to pay the bond back.
 In essence, a bond works like a loan in some ways.
 The bonding agency covers any damages right away and you pay them back.
 Insurance could be considered more expensive because you make monthly payments regardless of whether an accident happens or not.
 Plus, you are required to pay a deductible and meet a certain premium.
 However, the amount an insurance company will pay for a damaged item can far exceed the monthly payments and the deductible and you never have to pay it back.
 Although a bond and insurance have some similarities, there are significant differences.

-It’s clear that investing in a surety bond for your cleaning business can be a smart move.
+It’s clear that investing in a bond for your cleaning business can be a smart move.
 You build credibility which can be helpful in getting more customers.
 It’s also good to know that should anything happen, there’s a company that will take care of things in the event that property comes up missing.
-It not only creates peace of mind for both existing and future customers, it protects you in some ways as well.
+It not only creates peace of mind for both existing and future customers, but it also protects you in some ways as well.

 NFP Surety for all your business’ bonding insurance for cleaning business needs!
 You are going to love our clean bonding process.
 We’re sure of it!